Chasmosaurus: Description

 Chasmosaurus was a medium-size ceratopsid.
 In 2010 G.S.
-Paul estimated the length of C. belli at 4.8 metres, its weight at two tonnes; the lower Dinosaur Park Formation species would have been 4.3 metres long and weighed 1.5 tonnes.
+Paul estimated the length of C. belli at 4.8 metres, its weight at two tonnes; C. russelli would have been 4.3 metres long and weighed 1.5 tonnes.

 The known differences between the two species mainly pertain to the horn and frill shape, as the referred postcrania of C. russelli are poorly known.
 Like many ceratopsians, Chasmosaurus had three main facial horns - one on the nose and two on the brow.
-In both species these horns are quite short, but with the lower Dinosaur Park species they are somewhat longer, especially the brow horns, and more curved backwards.
+In both species these horns are quite short, but with C. russelli they are somewhat longer, especially the brow horns, and more curved backwards.
 The frill of Chasmosaurus is very elongated and broader at the rear than at the front.
 It is hardly elevated from the plane of the snout.
 With C. belli the rear of the frill is V-shaped and its sides are straight.
-With the lower DPF species the rear edge is shaped as a shallow U, and the sides are more convex.
+With C. russelli the rear edge is shaped as a shallow U, and the sides are more convex.
 The sides were adorned by six to nine smaller skin ossifications (called episquamosals) or osteoderms, which attached to the squamosal bone.
 The corner of the frill featured two larger osteoderms on the parietal bone.
-With the lower DPF species the outer one was the largest, with C. belli the inner one.
+With C. russelli the outer one was the largest, with C. belli the inner one.
 The remainder of the rear edge lacked osteoderms.
 The parietal bones of the frill were pierced by very large openings, after which the genus was named: the parietal fenestrae.
 These were not oval in shape, as with most relatives, but triangular, with one point orientated towards the frill corner.